getify/foi-lang/test-new-tokenizer/Lexical-Grammar-Combinator-Implementation.md

 );
 ```

-**The lazy forward reference.** `BaseTokenOr` is the top-level
+`BaseTokenOr` is the top-level `or(...)` of all Token
-`or(...)` of all Token alternatives. `InterpExpr` lives inside
+alternatives. `InterpExpr` lives inside `InterpStr` content
-`InterpStr` content alternatives, which are inside
+alternatives, which are inside `BaseTokenOr`.
+Direct reference
-`BaseTokenOr`.
-Direct reference would be a circular dependency
+would be a circular dependency at file-evaluation time;
-at file-evaluation time.
-The `lazy()` helper from
-`parser-combinators.js` takes a thunk that dereferences
-`BaseTokenOr` at parse time, by which point it has been
+`lazy()` defers the lookup until parse time. `BaseTokenOr` is
-assigned. `BaseTokenOr` is assigned at the bottom of the
+assigned at the bottom of the productions block, just before
-productions block, just before `Tokens` is defined.
+`Tokens` is defined.

-**The InterpExprStop simplification.** A positive lookahead on
+**The InterpExprStop simplification.** A positive lookahead on a
-a bare backtick.
+bare backtick.
 Any backtick inside the InterpExpr body closes
 the embed.
 The body loop exits at that position, and the
 trailing `symb.Backtick` in `InterpExpr` consumes the closing
 backtick as a `Backtick` token.

-This means `LexInterpStr` (the plain interp form) CANNOT be
+This means `LexInterpStr` (the plain interp form) cannot be
-nested inside an InterpExpr body — its opener begins with a
+nested inside an InterpExpr body — its opener begins with a bare
-bare backtick, which the InterpExprStop lookahead treats as the
+backtick, which the InterpExprStop lookahead treats as the
 embed-close.
 Plain-in-plain nesting creates a genuine grammar
-ambiguity that Foi forbids by design; the simplification
+ambiguity that Foi forbids by design; the simplification matches
-matches the language semantics.
+the language semantics.

 Cross-form nesting (spacing-in-plain, spacing-in-spacing) still
 works: the nested spacing form opens with `\` followed by